joolstorrentecalo/gitlab-foss/doc/ci/yaml/index.md

 **Additional details**:

-- `include` configuration is always evaluated based on the location of the file containing the `include` keyword, not the project running the pipeline.
-If a [nested `include`](includes.md#use-nested-includes) is in a configuration file in a different project, `include: local` checks that other project for the file.
+- All [nested includes](includes.md#use-nested-includes) are executed in the scope of the project containing the configuration file with the nested `include` keyword.
+  You can use `local` (relative to the project containing the configuration file with the `include` keyword), `project`, `remote`, or `template` includes.
 - When the pipeline starts, the `.gitlab-ci.yml` file configuration included by all methods is evaluated.
   The configuration is a snapshot in time and persists in the database.
 GitLab does not reflect any changes to the referenced `.gitlab-ci.yml` file configuration until the next pipeline starts.